French Ligue 1

 Teams with most titles

-Statistics of all French clubs that have won the Ligue 1 more than once, concerning the period 1932-2019 (the league was not active 1939-1945 due to the WWII).
+Statistics of all French clubs that have won the Ligue 1 more than once, concerning the period 1932-2023 (the league was not active 1939-1945 due to the WWII), excluding the amateur era.

 |Olympique de Marseille||9|